marska/quick-todo/README.md

 Quick ToDo
 =========

-Quick ToDo is simple Windows application to quick create to-do task in [HabitRPG](https://habitrpg.com)
+QuickToDo is a simple Windows application that allows users to quickly add a To-Do task to [HabitRPG](https://habitrpg.com) without having to go directly to the website.
+This allows users to quickly add a task when they are thinking about it without having to stop everything and go to the website or pull the phone over.

 [Project site](http://marska.github.io/habitrpg-quick-todo/)